jamesjiadazhan/dietaryindex/README.md

 - It can calculate HEI2015, AHEI, DASH, MED, and DII for the NHANES_FPED (after 2005).
 - It can calculate HEI2015, AHEI, DASH, MED, and DII for the ASA24
 - It can calculate HEI2015, AHEI, DASH, MED for the DHQ3
+- It can calculate HEI2015, AHEI, DASH, MED, DII, AHEIP for the Block FFQ (DataDictionary_Muldoon_4M_microbiome_nutsDec2013)

 Notes:
 - If you are interested in the methods of the dietary indexes, an excel sheet for the serving size of all dietary indexes is provided: DIETARYINDEX_SERVING_SIZE_CHART_JAMES_ZHAN_BH_FINAL.xlsx